nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 1a.
 The given index is invalid.
     * 1a1.
 Uni-Fy shows an error message.

   Use case reverts to step 3.

-**Use case: UC05 - Show tasks**
+**Use case: UC06 - Show tasks**

 **MSS**

-1. User requests to show tasks based on a given date or week number
+1. User requests to show tasks based on week number.
-2. Uni-Fy displays the list of tasks occurring in that week or on the given date.
+2. Uni-Fy displays the list of tasks occurring in that week.

 **Extensions**

 * 1a.
 The list is empty.

   Use case ends.

 * 2a.
 The given index is invalid.
-    * 3a1.
+    * 2a1.
 Uni-Fy shows an error message.

   Use case reverts to step 1.

-**Use case: UC06 - Find a task**
+**Use case: UC07 - Find a task**

 **MSS**